Later re-made as The Departed, Infernal Affairs outdoes Shakespeare for betrayal and the bloody route to the top.

 Keung is an ‘almost mole’.
 He’s not a cop [this is made more ambiguous in The Departed], but he cares about saving Yan’s life.
 When he has the opportunity to betray Yan, he chooses instead to protect his double identity.

-There’s nothing ‘almost’ about Inspector B. As Lau’s shadow double, he’s so deep undercover that neither Lau nor the audience see him coming.
+There’s nothing ambiguous about Inspector B. As Lau’s shadow double, he’s so deep undercover that neither Lau nor the audience see him coming.

 He even subtly warns Lau that he has overlooked an important detail during his bogus interrogation as an attorney: “How did you know it’s Mo’s hideout?”

 Keung and B are counterparts, too, in the way that Sam views and uses them as slightly stupid and disposable.
-Away from Sam, both also provide an exit for the character they look up to, i.e., Yan and Lau.
+But away from Sam, both provide an exit for the character they look up to: Yan and Lau respectively.